HashDataFE/TPC-DS-Toolkit/README.md

 This mode leverages the MPP architecture to use data directories of segment nodes to generate data and load data using the 'gpfdist' protocol.
 More resources will be utilized for data generation and loading to accelerate the test process.

 1. Set `RUN_MODEL="local"` in `tpcds_variables.sh`
-2. Ensure you have a running HashData Database with `gpadmin` access
+2. Ensure you have a running Cloudberry Database with `gpadmin` access
 3. Create a `gpadmin` database
 4. Configure password-less `ssh` between `mdw` (coordinator) and segment nodes (`sdw1..n`)